Let’s face it, asking standard competency-based questions are important, but the answers you get in return can often feel very premeditated.

 You can teach someone the answer to solutions in your business, but you can’t if they have no idea about the process or solution itself.

-Want to read more about recruitment and HR, then subscribe to our free blog today.
+Want to read more about recruitment and HR, then check out our blog site today.